Are you in a panic situation where you have cant remove the car key from the ignition? That is probably why you are here.

-It can be scary to be in such a situation as there is always a fear of breaking the key in the ignition which can become a headache and can also cost a lot more than expected to get it fixed.
+It can be scary to be in such a situation as there is always a fear of breaking the key in the ignition, which can become a headache and cost a lot more than expected to get fixed.

 Before panicking and calling for help, there are a few things you can check to make sure that those aren’t the factors keeping your key inside and not allowing you to take it out or turn it.